IBMA Foundation 2021-2022 Year End Report

 We’ve had a strong year at the IBMA Foundation.
-Over 400 donors shared in our work, with contributions totaling more than $70,000.
-In a season of uncertainty due to the COVID-19 pandemic and other national challenges, we are more grateful than ever for the bluegrass music community and for those who choose to help us build a brighter future for bluegrass by supporting the Foundation.
+Over 700 supporters shared in our work, with contributions totaling $203,184.
+In a season of continued recovery from the COVID-19 pandemic and economic challenges, we are more grateful than ever for those who choose to help us build a brighter future for bluegrass.

 The IBMA Foundation is the philanthropic organization that supports programs and initiatives fostering the growth of bluegrass music.
 We help donors create a legacy for future generations by connecting resources to projects that focus on bluegrass music-related arts and culture, education, literary work, and historic preservation.

 Financial Summary: July 1, 2021 – June 30, 2022

 Statement of Financial Position, June 30, 2022: Total assets: $410,808 (includes $206,472 in agency endowment funds at the Community Foundation of Middle Tennessee, plus $71,464 in Vanguard investments).
 We gained $74,050 in assets during the past year, up from assets of $336,758 in 2021, $225,572 in 2020, and $189,165 in 2019.
 Since the beginning of the IBMA Foundation (formerly known as the Foundation for Bluegrass Music), over $300,000 has been awarded in scholarships and grants!

 Statement of Financial Activity: July 1, 2021 – June 30, 2022